theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Frequently Asked Questions ==

+= Can I put multiple words on the button? =

+Yes!
+Shortcode: By using the button_text parameter using double quotes around your phrase. button_text="quickly add this product!"

 = How can I change the separator between the price and the button or text? =

 There is a CSS selector available for changing the separator for the plugin as a whole.
 You can put this in your themes styles.css or "Additional CSS" section of theme customizer